Updated: Apr 29

 In the center, around the throne, were four living creatures, and they were covered with eyes, in front and in back.
 The first living creature was like a lion, the second was like an ox, the third had a face like a man, the fourth was like a flying eagle.
 Each of the four living creatures had six wings and was covered with eyes all around, even under its wings. …Revelation 4: 1-8

 Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals.
 And I saw a mighty angel proclaiming in a loud voice, “Who is worthy to break the seals and open the scroll?”
 But no one in heaven or on earth or under the earth could open the scroll or even look inside it.
 I wept and wept because no one was found who was worthy to open the scroll or look inside.
 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals.”
-Then I saw a Lamb, looking as if it had been slain, … Revelation 5: 1-6
+Then I saw a Lamb, looking as if it had been slain, … He went and took the scroll from the right hand of him who sat on the throne.
+And when he had taken it, the four living creatures and the twenty-four elders fell down before the Lamb.
+Each one had a harp and they were holding golden bowls full of incense, which are the prayers of God’s people.
+And they sang a new song ...
+Revelation 5: 1-9

+This is a cosmic vision!
+Where are we?
+What are we seeing and hearing with John's words as he struggles to write what he is seeing and witnessing?
+Where is he?
 First of all, we should note the phrase of time: after this.
 Remember, Revelation telescopes in time and place.
-We have just come from John’s present time and viewed someone like a man, Christ, on an earthly plain and speaking directly to John.
+In the last lesson, we have just come from John’s present time and viewed someone like a man, Christ, on an earthly plain as he is speaking directly to John.
 John, in return, has fallen to Christ’s feet in fear.
 Then Christ so very intimately places his hands on his dear beloved friend, John, and tells him not to be afraid.
 Their discussion concerns Christ’s beloved bride to be, his church here on earth.

 After this, John sees a door open to heaven and is called by Christ to “Come up here, and I will show you what must take place after this.”
 Twice the phrase, after this; this is a definite shift from what is occurring to what is to occur.
 From John’s present to the future.
 Now John sees God, the Lord, himself.
 We get no view as to his face, in fact, it seems as though John doesn’t get to see his face at all.
 We get no details about anything except that he has the appearance of gemstones, rich in color.
 The rainbow encircling the throne must be the Lord God’s glory.
 Do you remember the rainbow that the Lord gave to Noah?
 Do you remember Moses’ spiritual crisis when he demanded to see God’s face but could only see his glory?